-- Regular Judging. - Youth members will select, by draw from hat, a theme from one of the following options: The four Principles of 4-H; Head, Heart, Hands & Health; Horse Education; Current Fair theme. - Judging is based on creativity, uniqueness, cleanliness, and style. - HPP youth members are encouraged to decorate each of their horse stalls, but only one stall per member will be awarded a prize. - 1.
-Stall Decoration Prizes sponsored by the Horse & Pony Project 1st_6th place accordingly: \$30.00 25.00 20.00 15.00 10.00 5.00
+- Regular Judging. - Youth members will choose one of the following options: The four Principles of 4-H; Head, Heart, Hands & Health; Horse Education; or Current Fair theme. - Judging is based on creativity, uniqueness, cleanliness, & style. - HPP youth members are encouraged to decorate each of their horse stalls, but only one stall per member will be awarded a prize. - 1.
+Stall Decoration Prizes sponsored by the Horse & Pony Project